 Did you know that your diet and anxiety are linked?

 In the US, anxiety disorders are the most common mental illness.
-For instance, Generalized Anxiety Disorder affects 3.1% of the US population.
+For instance, Generalized Anxiety Disorder affects

 Social Anxiety Disorder affects 6.8% of the population or 15 million adults.